Online, Full-time, Part-time

-The BVN programme is designed for individuals wanting to become highly regarded industry professionals within the veterinary nursing sector.
+The Bachelor of Veterinary Nursing (BVN) programme is designed for individuals wanting to become highly regarded industry professionals within the veterinary nursing sector.

 - Place animal welfare at the forefront of every veterinary nursing task and procedure performed while also considering human and environmental factors.